-A self-propelled lawnmower is an automatic or walk-behind mower, in the sense that it gets engaged and moves forward automatically without any manual effort from the user.
+A self-propelled lawnmower can either be an automatic or walk-behind mower.
+It moves forward automatically without any manual effort from the user.

-It uses a drive transmission, just about like an automobile.
-Self-propelled mowers are good for mowing larger lawns and for homeowners who cannot push a mower for an extended period of your time.
+It uses a drive transmission, just like an automobile.
+Self-propelled mowers are good for mowing medium to large lawns and for homeowners who can’t push a mower for an extended period of time.

-- For oil-powered mower, simply remove the plug or dipstick from the oil fill tube.
-Check the oil level visually within the tube or by the markings on the dipstick.
-Add oil, if necessary, to bring it to the right level then replace the cap or dipstick.
+- If you have an oil-powered mower, simply remove the plug or dipstick from the oil tube.
+Check the oil level of the tube or the markings on the dipstick.
+Add oil, if necessary, to bring it to the right level then put the cap back.

 - If your mower is gas-powered then check the gas reservoir, and add gas if necessary.